m4xshen/m4xshen.dev/content/posts/build-your-modern-neovim-config-in-lua.md

 author: "Max Shen"
 title: "Build your modern Neovim config in Lua"
 date: 2023-02-26
-summary: "Learn how to build and structure your modern Neovim config in Lua.
-This tutorial go through options, mappings, autocmds and plugins."
+summary: "Learn how to build a modern Neovim configuration in Lua with options, mappings, autocmds, and plugins.
+Follow a structured approach to enhance your Neovim experience."
 tags: ["Neovim"]
 ---